 All students will be able to use technology to access information.
 The technology curriculum will be reviewed every four years to keep it current.
 Students will demonstrate responsible use of technology.
-There will be one computer for every three students per schools with a goal of a one-to-one computer ratio.
+There will be one computer for every three students per schools with the goal of a one-to-one computer ratio.
 Students will use technology to demonstrate knowledge.

-Assessments are mentioned but it is not clear what is being assessed to use in establishment of the goals and objectives.
+Assessments are mentioned but it is not clear what is being assessed to use in the establishment of the goals and objectives.